 The activities, such as continuing education, advanced work practice, professional association involvement, teaching, and volunteer work, that credentialed professionals engage in to receive credit for the purpose of maintaining continuing competence and renewing a credential.

+Program—

+A set of related activities with a particular aim, scope, goal and target audience

+Program Evaluation—

+A process through which a variety of data are collected and analyzed for the purpose of determining the effectiveness of a credentialing program.

 Psychometrician—